-- Excess interest on the student loans - Subordination of the class C notes and class B notes to the class A notes and subordination of the class C notes to the class B notes to the extent more fully described in this prospectus supplement - · Reserve account - The Education Resources Institute, Inc. guaranty on the student loans together with certain guaranty fees pledged to secure payments of claims on defaulted student loans
+- Excess interest on the student loans

+- Subordination of the class B notes, class C notes and class D notes to the class A notes and subordination of the class C notes and class D notes to the class B notes and subordination of the class D notes to the class C notes to the extent more fully described in this prospectus supplement

+- Reserve account

+- · Liquidity note agreement

+- The Education Resources Institute, Inc. guaranty on the student loans together with certain guaranty fees pledged to secure payments of claims on defaulted student loans

-You should carefully consider the risk factors beginning on page S-12.
+You should carefully consider the risk factors beginning on page S-14.